MohamedOuhami/ImageUpload_Using_Spring_React_Docker/README.md

 docker-compose up
 ```

-**If the spring container pulls a SQL connection problem, make sure to re-run the Spring container in Docker Desktop or by CLI after both MySQL and React containers run**
+***If the spring container pulls a SQL connection problem, make sure to re-run the Spring container in Docker Desktop or by CLI after both MySQL and React containers run***

-This project represents a personal project of an Image Gallery made with Spring (Java) as the backend, and React as the front end.
-Finishing by containerizing the project using Docker.

 ## Backend Spring:
 In the backend, I used Spring to create my entities (Image), controller, and service (The service also contains a method to save the image in the file system, to fasten the data retrieval of the images from the database (MySQL)).